In Focus: Chinese Contemporary Art. Installation photograph by Museum Photography North West.

 New Adelphi Exhibition Gallery

-New Adelphi Exhibition Gallery opened in 2016, providing a permanent space to showcase the University of Salford Art Collection within the New Adelphi School of Arts and Media.
-We curate between 3-5 exhibitions per year, often in collaboration with students, graduates, staff, our archives & library collection, and other museums, galleries and independent projects.
+New Adelphi Exhibition Gallery opened in 2016, providing a permanent space to showcase the University of Salford Art Collection within the New Adelphi School of Arts, Media and Creative Technology.
+We curate between 2-4 exhibitions per year, often in collaboration with students, graduates, staff, our archives & library collection, and other museums, galleries and independent projects.

 As well as a space for teaching, learning, engagement and enjoyment, the Gallery provides a haven away from the busy hustle and bustle of daily campus life.
 Open Monday – Friday 10am – 4pm during exhibitions.
-Closed bank holidays.
+Closed bank holidays and over Christmas break.
 Admission is free.

 Accessibility Information: